-The only current antipsychotic drug that has demonstrated efficacy in reducing psychosis in patients with Parkinson's disease without further impairing motor function is clozapine when given at low doses.
+The only currently marketed antipsychotic drug that has demonstrated efficacy in reducing psychosis in patients with Parkinson's disease without further impairing motor function is clozapine when given at low doses.
 Studies suggest that this unique clinical utility of low-dose clozapine arises from its potent blocking of a key serotonin receptor, a protein that responds to the neurotransmitter serotonin, known as the 5-HT2A receptor.
 The use of low-dose clozapine has been approved in Europe, but not in the United States, for the treatment of psychotic disorders in Parkinson's disease.
-However, routine use of clozapine is limited by its potential to cause a rare blood disorder that necessitates stringent blood monitoring.
+However, routine use of clozapine is limited by its potential to cause a rare, and potentially fatal, blood disorder that necessitates stringent blood monitoring.

-Current antipsychotic drugs are associated with a number of side effects, which can be problematic for elderly patients with Parkinson's disease.
-In addition, all current antipsychotic drugs have a black box warning for use in elderly patients with dementia-related psychosis due to increased mortality and morbidity.
 Currently, there is a large unmet medical need for new therapies that will effectively treat psychosis in patients with Parkinson's disease without compromising motor control or causing other serious side effects in this fragile, elderly patient population.